 So according to Google maps it’s only 2 h 30 mins, good luck!

-It would have to be the most popular routes for travelers on a Scooter.
+It would have to be one of the most popular routes for travellers on a Scooter.
 With 762 turns through the mountains and good roads, it’s no wonder why.
+Not to mention the beautiful scenery!
+When hiring a Chiang Mai motorbike rental company – you need to know you’re getting the best.
+That’s why we’ve put together a list of things you need to consider before getting your motorbike!

 Starting in Chiang Mai there are a few things to consider.